microstack-IoT/python3-microstackcommon/README.md

 microstackcommon
 ============

-Common functions for interacting with PiFace products.
+Common functions for interacting with Microstack products.

+Contains some core helper functions and pure Python drivers for accessing GPIO pins, SPI and I2C busses.

+Currently in active development.
+Still need to experiment with SMBus for Python 3.

 Documentation